liuhanzuo/llm_project/README.md

         |--output.mp4
         |--final.mp4
 ```

 Files in the project_output directory are generated during the inference.

 To run the pipeline, you also need an openai api-key, SongComposer model from [Mar2Ding/songcomposer_sft](https://huggingface.co/Mar2Ding/songcomposer_sft) on huggingface, and DiffSinger model from https://github.com/MoonInTheRiver/DiffSinger/tree/master (SVS version, Opencpop dataset, link B).
 If you run this on the server of professor Xu, these two models are already loaded in /ssdshare/.

 ## Run The Pipeline

 If you run chat.py in conda environment, you need:

 ```sh
 python chat.py
 ```

 And you may want to modify the prompt in line 532.

 If you run chat_gradio.py in conda environment, you need:

 ```sh
 python chat_gradio.py
 ```

 Then you are able to access the interface on http://127.0.0.1:7860

 ## Some Details

 - Our current pipeline only support generating Chinese songs.
 - To ensure that the songcomposer model can run stably, you should tell the gpt to create no more than 10 sentences for lyrics in the prompt.
 - Two demos are provided in the resources directory.
+- Setting environment may cost about 30 minutes ~ 1 hour (depends on your speed), asn each inference takes 3~5 minutes, thus if it takes much time doing some steps, you can see output to find out which part goes wrong
+- DiffSinger is not quite stable, it still has some probability to goes wrong (such as adding some unexpected words -- which may cause wrong output length)